 For more information on understanding performance, see our guide on monitoring app performance over time.

-The Quality Metrics tab gives more detail on the test run history, average app load time, and categorized failures for the filtered group of tests.
+The Quality Metrics tab gives more detail on test activity, test run history, average app load time, and categorized failures for the filtered group of tests.

 The "test run history" chart shows the run history across the date range that you set in the filters.